Cannabidiol: United States

-As of 2023, cannabidiol extracted from marijuana remains a Schedule I Controlled Substance, and is not approved as a prescription drug or dietary supplement or allowed for interstate commerce in the United States.
+As of 2023, cannabidiol is not approved as a dietary supplement in the United States.
 CBD derived from hemp (with 0.3% THC or lower) is legal to sell as a cosmetics ingredient or for other purposes not regulated by the FDA, but cannot be sold under federal law as an ingredient in food, dietary supplement, or animal feed.
 It is a common misconception that the legal ability to sell hemp (which may contain CBD), and hemp extracts and derivatives (including CBD), makes CBD legal for sale as a supplement or medicine.

 In September 2018, the GW Pharmaceuticals drug Epidiolex was placed in Schedule V of the Controlled Substances Act by the Drug Enforcement Administration (DEA), following its approval by the FDA for rare types of childhood epilepsy.
 It was then removed from the Controlled Substances Act by the DEA in April 2020.
 Epidiolex is available for prescription use in all 50 states.

 In 2013, a CNN program that featured Charlotte's Web cannabis brought increased attention to the use of CBD for the treatment of seizure disorders in children.
 A number of states passed laws over the next few years to allow the use of low-THC, high-CBD cannabis oil in such situations.
 These states were in addition to the states that had already legalized cannabis for medical or recreational use.
 Many states further relaxed their laws regarding CBD following the passage of the 2018 Farm Bill.